Topic: Alcohol/Drugs/Tobacco, Antisocial Behavior, Emotional Competency, Anxiety, Depression, Behavioral Problems, Trauma

 One randomized controlled trial among males with diagnosed substance use disorders in a local jail setting indicated that participants in the intervention group experienced significantly lower rates of recidivism in the 12 months following entry into the study compared to a control group.
 These results may not generalize to other populations or in a different setting.

 Interactive Journaling uses components from cognitive behavioral therapy, motivational interviewing, expressive writing, and the transtheoretical model of behavior change to inform and encourage participants to make healthy, positive life changes.
-It is a structured process that guides participants through activities in which they reflect on their past, consider where they are now, and identify where they want to go in life.
+It is a structured process that guides participants through activities in which they reflect on their strengths and areas for growth, identify personal values, address challenges and barriers to change, strengthen coping skills, and set goals.

 Program and behavior change resources are available in the following areas: